HugoAdona/hugoadona.github.io/README.md

-# Profile Page
+# Portfolio

-A simple profile page created for me.
+My portfolio for future skills, experiences and projects

 ## Appendix

-This is just a quick page I have created.
-I am still learning and soon I will make a better website for myself.
+This used to be a just a profile page now turned to a portfolio for future skills, experiences and projects.
+I will keep updating this portfolio because I am still learning, but I will get there!